dgcor/DGEngine/DGEngine.core/docs/resources/texture.md

 Properties in **bold** are required.

-Textures created with `color` can't be trimmed.
+Only file textures can be split into pieces and apply mask.
+Both textures (file and color) can be trimmed.

 ### Examples